Paragliding (PG) equipment – typical setup

 Introduction

 Southwest Airsports sells everything a pilot needs to fly a paraglider safely.
 Investing in the best equipment is wise not just because it works better and lasts longer but because it increases our margin of safety.
 We are dealers for Ozone paragliders and harnesses as well as Sol and Sup'Air harnesses but can supply other brands, if necessary.
-We stick with Ozone, primarily, because we know their gliders well and it helps us equip students with the right gear.
+We stick with Ozone because they are the Number One manufacturer in the world and have shared patents with other manufacturers that have greatly increased the safety of paragliding.
+We know their gliders well and it helps us equip students with the right gear.

 The wing

 Gliders are rated for their ability to passively recover from collapses while flying.
 Gliders that have an EN "A" rating have a greater ability to recover spontaneously from collapses.
-Gliders with higher EN ratings require more pilot input to recover but have a higher top speed and a better glide ratio because of reduced drag.
-It is a potentially hazardous trade-off and why more instructors, especially those in the EU, recommend that newer pilots stick with "A" class wings.
+Gliders with higher EN ratings require more pilot input to recover but have a higher top speed because of reduced drag.
+It is a potentially hazardous trade-off and why more instructors, especially those in the EU, recommend that pilots who fly less than 40 hours a year stick with "A" class wings.

-Collapses can happen when flying in air that has turbulence caused by powerful thermals which are usually present during summer midday conditions.
+Collapses can occur when flying in air that has turbulence caused by powerful thermals.
+These are usually present during summer midday conditions.
 "A" class gliders have more passive ability to recover than the higher class gliders.
 Which glider is best depends on what kind of air the pilot flies in.
 Optimally, pilots can have gliders for easy, calm, late-in-the-day air and gliders for active air.
 When in doubt go with an "A" class glider.
-Some of the time a pilot might wish he had a higher class, better performing glider but when an unexpected collapse occurs near the terrain, for example, an "A" class glider requires the least input to correct the problem.
+Some of the time a pilot might wish he had a higher class better performing glider but when an unexpected collapse occurs near the terrain, for example, an "A" class glider requires the least input to correct the problem.

 In the photo below, each cloud is the top of a thermal – this was an outstanding day for paragliding.
-The pilot here, Lee Baker, was the first ever to tow up at the turf farm and thermal away to cloud base.
+The pilot in the photo below was the first ever to be towed up and thermal away to cloud base.
 Flying early or late in the day minimizes turbulence but flights will be shorter.
-With modern gliders the significant difference between has become speed rather than glide.
-We can expect to spend $3,400 - $4,300 for a well designed glider.
+With modern gliders the significant difference between them has become speed rather than glide.

 The harness